What’s the story?

 Food & Drink

 The pool bar serves to beds as well as having a table area and we had a few drinks during our visit.
-It’s standard Dubai prices (so not the cheapest), but there’s 20% off here for Privilee members so factor that in if you are using this card.
+It’s standard Dubai prices (so not the cheapest).
+There’s 20% off here for Privilee members so factor that in if you are using this card.
 If not then it’s worth making use of happy hour at the pool bar from 5pm.
 There’s also happy hours that follow this one in some of the other restaurants inside the Fairmont if you wanted to enjoy a few sundowners and make an evening of it.
+See their website for more information on the offers available.

 Note about leaving, consider your timing!!
 We had trouble getting a taxi as we left around 5.30pm.
 Traffic getting off the Palm can be challenging, so again getting sundowners and waiting until a bit later might not be such a bad idea.
 Any excuse!